Leadership and Program Support

 Volunteer Coordinator

 Nicole graduated from Madison College in May 2014 with an Associate Degree in Applied Science.
 Before joining EBHS in 2021, Nicole worked as a Certified Veterinary Technician at a small animal hospital.
 Nicole has always felt a strong connection with animals and knew from a very young age they would play an important role in her life.
-Nicole shares her home with four rescue animals; a no-eyed Boston Terrier named Jovi, a mixed breed dog named Elliot, an orange tabby named Bob and a dilute calico named Juno.
+Nicole shares her home with five rescue pets; a Boston Terrier/Chihuahua mix named Rally (EBHS alum), an orange tabby named Bob, a dilute calico named Juno, an orange domestic longhair named Maudie (EBHS alum) and a black cat named Lumos Maxima (aka Max, also an EBHS alum).
 Nicole enjoys spending time with her husband and two young kiddos.
 You will often find them outdoors playing in the mud, dancing in the rain and soaking up all that nature has to offer.
 In her free time Nicole loves reading, cooking and upcycling antique furniture.
 One of Nicole’s favorite quotes is, “To live will be an awfully big adventure.” ~ J.M.
 Barrie, Peter Pan

 Sheila Postotnik